The 12 oldest diners in Toronto

-This spot on King East has been serving the city classic Irish breakfasts since 1941.
+This spot near Richmond and Jarvis has been serving the city classic Irish breakfasts since 1941.
 A scene from the rom-com The F Word was filmed here, making use of the diner's plushy red booths and old school appeal.

 Located steps from Yorkville near the corner lovingly dubbed Av and Dav, this place has been around since 1944.
 They've got tons of photos featuring celebrities enjoying their standard eggs and burgers dish, which you can still order to this day.